“From the perspective of a Mechanical Engineer student turned Professional Civil Engineer”

 Engineering is a very broad term.
 Many disciplines fall under the term “engineering”, ranging from automotive designers to even locomotive operators.
 Younger children understand the term engineering as the act of building something.
 The realization of engineering as being more related to design is certainly more apparent during the teenage years, although major differences between the disciplines are less understood.
 College-level students that pursue engineering degrees sometimes still don’t understand the major differences between the various disciplines.

 The first year of college typically covers very broad engineering topics, and sophomore year students are requested to select a specific discipline that can potentially shape their entire career path moving forward.
-Many students drop out of engineering and other science majors after their freshmen year (article).
+Many students drop out of engineering and other science majors after their freshmen year (read the article).
 Choosing a specific engineering major in college can be a very daunting decision, especially when there are over a dozen to choose from at a Bachelor’s level!

 The many engineering-related paths can be categorized into four main branches, including: